 In the world we live in, it’s easy to doubt yourself at every turn.
 But trust us, you’re more than capable of making decisions confidently and simply.
 With these two tips and tricks, you can turn your confidence on its head, boost your emotional wellbeing and embrace any situation or choice into your comfort zone.

 Overthinking decisions can be testament to a scattered mind, where thoughts aren’t clear, and conclusions can’t be seen.
-But there are a few ways to have a more transparent thought process and an organised mind.
-Try your hand, in order, at these simple steps to making a confident decision:
+But there are a few ways to have a more transparent thought process and an organized mind.
+Try these simple steps to making a confident decision:

-- Visualisation: Once you have your pros, cons and questions answered, you’ll start forming an idea of what your decision will be.
-Here is when you will need to focus on a few of your potential choices and visualise them.
-Close your eyes, take slow breaths and visualise yourself in a reality where you have made your choice.
-You will quickly have an idea of whether this is something you want or not
+Visualization: Once you have your pros, cons and questions answered, you’ll start forming an idea of what your decision will be.
+Here is when you will need to focus on a few of your potential choices and visualize them.
+Close your eyes, take slow breaths and visualize yourself in a reality where you have made your choice.
+You will quickly have an idea of whether this is something you want or not.

-- Take action: Finally, you will need to action your choice.
+Take action: Finally, you will need to action your choice.
 This can be harder for some, as taking the plunge means you’re going to face reality.
-But ask yourself “when did you last fail?”, “what’s the worste that can happen?”, and you’ll quickly realise that your choice will most certainly be fine.
-And if it doesn’t bring you the visualisation you imagined earlier, you can always action an alternative option down the line.
+But ask yourself “when did you last fail?”, “what’s the worst that can happen?”, and you’ll quickly realize that your choice will most certainly be fine.
+And if it doesn’t bring you the visualization you imagined earlier, you can always action an alternative option down the line.
 When something doesn’t work out, it doesn’t mean you have failed, it just means that you’re on a slightly different path.

 2. Trust yourself

 We live in a world that is saturated with information and opinions.
-So, for many it can be easy to overthink decisions and doubt ourselves and our reality.
-But by practicing a few daily actions, we can learn to trust ourselves and ultimately make decisions with confidence and ease.
+For many it can be easy to overthink decisions and doubt ourselves and our reality.
+By practicing a few daily actions, we can learn to trust ourselves and ultimately make decisions with confidence and ease.